achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 end
 ```

-As mentioned above, the model persists the data in a mutable object that is updated by the `model`s render function.
-The typization of `model.data` is:
+The model persists the data in a mutable object that is updated by the `model`s render function.
+Specifically, the typization of `model.data` reads as:

 ```typescript
 type LessThan<N extends number | bigint> = intrinsic